avajs/ava/docs/03-assertions.md

 Assert that `value` is deeply equal to `expected`.
 See [Concordance](https://github.com/concordancejs/concordance) for details.
 Works with [React elements and `react-test-renderer`](https://github.com/concordancejs/react).

+### `.like(value, likePattern, message?)`

+Assert that `value` is like `likePattern`.
+Comparison is the same as in `.deepEqual()` except only paths present in the `likePattern` object are compared.
+All paths not in `likePattern` are ignored and can hold any value.
+Use this if you want to test for some keys and ignore the others.

 ### `.notDeepEqual(value, expected, message?)`

 Assert that `value` is not deeply equal to `expected`.
 The inverse of `.deepEqual()`.